 Mindfulness can help you focus on your needs and take action without letting every individual detail become overwhelming.

-4. Taking Short Meditation Breaks Throughout the Day
+4. Taking Short Meditation Breaks Throughout the Day for Resilience

 Mindfulness can take many forms, and can be as simple as sitting at your desk quietly with your feet grounded on the floor.
 Before you start, minimize distractions, like computer screens, or to-do lists.
 Set a timer on your phone for 2-5 minutes and sit.
 Notice your breathing: is it shallow, fast, slow, deep?
 It is perfectly fine, unavoidable even, for your thoughts to wander.
 If they do, simply notice and gently bring your mind back to watching your breath.
 The goal isn’t to banish your thoughts, but to recognize that you are more than just the items racing through your mind.